Azure/azure-storage-fuse/README.md

      * [OPTIONAL] **--streaming=false** : Instead of caching files on disk, stream data directly to/from container.
 Only the files which are created newly will be dumped to disk.
      * [OPTIONAL] **--stream-buffer-size-mb=500** : When read streaming is enabled, cap memory usage for storing block upto this limit.
      * [OPTIONAL] **--max_block_per_file=3** : Maximum number of blocks to be cached in memory for a file in case of streaming.
+     * [OPTIONAL] **--background-download=false** : Instead of downloading the file in 'open' system call, download it in background and return 'open' system call.
+Follow up 'read'/'write' calls will wait for download to complete.

 ### Valid authentication setups: